 The role of small airways in asthma and COPD

-In this article, we’ll explore in detail the small airways – their role within the lungs and crucially, their role in asthma and COPD.
+In this article, we’ll explore in detail the small airways, their contribution to the lungs, small airways disease (SAD) and crucially, their involvement in the aetiology and treatment of asthma and COPD.

-Small airways: a key player in the anatomy of healthy lungs
+Small airways are a key player in the anatomy of healthy lungs

-The structure of our respiratory system is critical to how it works.
-As the trachea branches to two bronchi, which divide again and again into smaller airways, the speed of airflow decreases, and the total cross-sectional area for capturing oxygen increases.
-This helps ensure there is time for optimal gas exchange with every breath.1,14
+The structure of our respiratory system is critical to how it works. .
+The lungs are arranged in a branching system, segmentally dividing from the trachea (generation 1) down to the alveoli (generation 23) (Figure 1).
+As the trachea repeatedly branches into smaller airways, the speed of airflow decreases, and the total cross-sectional area for capturing oxygen increases.
+The small airways account for 98.8% of the total lung volume.3 This helps ensure there is time for optimal gas exchange with every breath.4-5

 The different airways within the respiratory system